KnowLibrary/Gen-hub/README.md

 * **output.publicPath**: Allows you to specify the base path for all the assets within your application.
 * **DefinePlugin**: Allows you to define:
   * Environment variables that are needed during the build process
-  * Constants that remain constant during the compilation phase.
   * When defining values for process prefer 'process.env.NODE_ENV': JSON.stringify('production')
 ```
 const webpack = require('webpack');